 16. Hummus with Khoubz: Arabic Flatbread

 This scrumptious bread is often paired with hummus, which is a traditional dip in the Middle East.
-Hummus, often served as a starter or a burger spread, is made from mashed chickpea.
+Hummus, often served as a starter or a burger spread, is made from mashed chickpeas.
 It is a blend of olive oil and a variety of spices garnished with coriander and caramelized onions.
-With a side of potato fries or wedges, chopped tomatoes, cucumber and parsley toppings, it is a favorite dip best paired with the well-loved Iranian khoubz.
+With a side of potato fries or wedges, chopped tomatoes, cucumber, and parsley toppings, it is a favorite dip best paired with the well-loved Iranian Khoubz.

 Kuwait is an intersection of diverse cultures from across the globe.
 Local and expatriate communities live side by side, even when heading out to grab a plate of falafel or lounging with a shisha, or hookah, break.
 This scenery is painted in the daily bustle of some of Kuwait’s major trading hubs, namely Maliya, Mirqab, Shuwaikh, and Hawally.

 Falafel is an all-star dish that is nothing more than a savory mix of mashed chickpeas and spices.
-It is literally sold in almost every mat’am, restaurant, in the country.
+It is literally sold in almost every mat’am (local eatery), and restaurant, in the country.